terrytaylorbonn/terrytaylorbonn.github.io/index.md

 #### **What is different about ZiptieAI?**

-I write documents that are useful.
-That you can really use to get things done (disclaimer: many of the current docs are still very draft; I am quite busy putting the puzzle pieces all together right now).
-With my docs you move forward, not left and right, down many levels of rabbit holes with endless links to "see also", "for more info", "make sure you have...".
+ZiptieAI is morphing (slowly) into a well-designed conceptual whole.
+The documents will be very useful, helping you to move forward, step-by-step, not left and right, down many levels of rabbit holes with endless links to "see also", "for more info", "make sure you have", etc.

-ZiptieAI will also be very conceptually well organized.

 #### **The keys to success**

 I started with no experience with AI / drones in late 2023, and I have been working alone.
 I've made a lot of progress.
 The keys to success are:
-- Find things that you can get running.
-Anything.
-Demos, Youtube tutorials.
+- Find anything that you can get working.
+Search a lot (Youtube, Google, etc).
-- Find answers to bugs with Youtube, stack overflow, Google search.
+- Find bug help with Youtube, stack overflow, and Google search.
-- Document as much as possible (for me thats mainly the **[Google drive docs](https://drive.google.com/drive/folders/1HrzLExPTAL5PIKx_j_y0GJ6_RANR8Tjm)**.
+- Document as much as possible (for me thats mainly the **[Google drive docs](https://drive.google.com/drive/folders/1HrzLExPTAL5PIKx_j_y0GJ6_RANR8Tjm)**).
-- Constanly update the plan and the concepts (for that I used the **[Wiki](https://github.com/terrytaylorbonn/auxdrone/wiki)**).
+- Constanly update the plan and the concepts (for me thats the **[Wiki](https://github.com/terrytaylorbonn/auxdrone/wiki)**).

 #### **Before you get into this business...**

 Nvidia's $80 billion boss Jensen Huang recently said that if you want to be a success you need to face 'pain and suffering'.
-I found that statement to be very comforting.
-Rather than pretending to be superman, and making the rest of look like failures, he gave us the gift of honesty.
+I found that statement to be very inspiring.
+Rather than pretending to be smarter than everyone else, he told us what we need to do to "suceed".

 I picked this project because its a great way for me to learn (Python, Linux, microcontrollers, C/C++, etc).
 I was not sure I could make it work.
-Some of the steps are really complex, and if you run into a problem good luck fixing things (instead, ziptie something else into place).
+Some of the steps are really complex.
+My recommendation is that if you run into a problem, ziptie something else into place :).

-*Last update 24.0319*
+*Last updated 24.0319 15:52*